mastroalex/antenna-design/README.md

-# Design of folded patch
+# Development and Analysis of an Array of Folded Patch Antennas Using MatLab

 **Wireless Electromagnetic Technologies**  - University of Rome Tor Vergata